AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 7. A custom Home Menu UI has been installed.

+## Restoring a Home Menu title (CIA) - Method 1

+If you previously dumped the `homemenu.cia` file with GodMode9, follow this section.

+1. Launch GodMode9.

+2. Go to `SDCARD/gm9/out` and select the `homemenu.cia` file.

+3. Select `CIA image options...` → `Install game image`.

+4. Reboot a 3DS.

+5. A Home Menu UI has been restored.

-## Restoring a Home Menu UI (CIA)
+## Restoring a Home Menu title (CIA) - Method 2

+If you lost the `homemenu.cia` file from your SD Card and computer, follow this section.

 1. Download the original Home Menu title: [EUR](/files/3DS/HomeMenu_EUR.cia) / [USA](/files/3DS/HomeMenu_USA.cia) / [JPN](/files/3DS/HomeMenu_JPN.cia)

 2. Add the `HomeMenu_???.cia` file to the SD Card.

-1. Launch GodMode9.
+3. Launch GodMode9.

-3. Browse and select the `HomeMenu_???.cia` file.
+4. Browse and select the `HomeMenu_???.cia` file.

-4. Select `CIA image options...` → `Install game image`.
+5. Select `CIA image options...` → `Install game image`.

-5. Reboot a 3DS.
+6. Reboot a 3DS.

-6. A Home Menu UI has been restored.
+7. A Home Menu UI has been restored.